secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 bash cli.sh
 ```

+> Note : If you do not already have test ENG, please do not ask for support registering your node.

 # Part 8 - From within the CLI

 Note: If you do not have test ENG then you cannot proceed past this point successfully.
 Test ENG has not been widely distributed yet and enigma will do so at a future date.
 This notice will be updated once that happens.